If you are considering a solar panels investment for your home, there are certain key factors to consider before taking a final decision.

 Ask to see the installer’s licenses and accreditation to gauge quality and experience levels.

-Finally, your final agreement should clearly state and assign responsibility of the whole project under the installer / contractor.
+Finally, your final agreement should clearly state and assign responsibility for the whole project under the installer/contractor.
 Typically, an installer may hire sub-contractors for certain portions of your project.
 Nonetheless, accountability is non-transferable to any third parties.

 You can simplify the process by assigning the job to a trustworthy installer to undertake responsibility and deliver your installation from start to finish.